AndreFerrarez/Resgistration-Page/README.md

 please follow these steps:

 - Fork the repository
-- Create a new branch (git checkout -b my-new-feature)
+- Create a new branch `git checkout -b my-new-feature`
-- Make changes and commit them (git commit -am 'Add some feature')
+- Make changes and commit them `git commit -am 'Add some feature'`
-- Push to the branch (git push origin my-new-feature)
+- Push to the branch `git push origin my-new-feature`
-- Create a new Pull Request
+- Create a new pull request

 ## Acknowledgments
 The Bootstrap CSS framework was used to style the page.